Genius Ways to use Dawn platinum powerwash in your home!

-So I wanted to test Dawn platinum spray on a few clothes that my kids got so dirty I couldn’t get the stain out.
-Honestly, it was from them playing on the garage blacktop, and they left black marks on their jackets.
+So I wanted to test Dawn platinum spray on a few clothes my kids got so dirty I couldn’t remove the stain.
+It was from them playing on the garage blacktop, and they left black marks on their jackets.

 The smaller marks and ground-in dirt came out like a charm.
 There was a large mark my son had on his jacket, and nothing is getting that out, which makes me sad.
 But I think if I repeat the process, it will fade.